naveenkrnl/Truecaller-APIs/README.md

 Make a POST request to the ENDPOINT<br/>

-<h2>Declaration - This application is intended for use by reciepent only.
+<h2>Declaration - This application is intended for educational purposes only.
 Any use in professional manner or to harm anyone or any organization doesn't relate to me and can be considered as illegal.</h2>